mw289/Chet/README.md

 ViSim aims to reshape the world of education, empowering both visual and kinesthetic learners that have been ostracized from the traditional reading/writing learners.
 With the usage of gpt-4o API, ViSim serves as an automatic physics experiment simulation generator.
 Students can simply type in a short sentence regarding a concept or experiment and…BAAM!
 Within a few moments, ViSim will generate a fully dynamic and interactive simulation using agents.
 This simulation engages the learner with both sliders and/or toggles with a visual display that changes results in response to the variables.
 The user can then save this generated simulation locally on his/her computer, or save it to the library feature in ViSim which allows them to revisit their generated simulations, anytime they need it.

-##  &nbsp;How we built it

-We used v0.dev to AI generate some code

-Frontend

-Our Frontend was designed with simplicity in mind, for users to immediately start learning once they boot it up.

-Framework:

-Next.js

-Language:

-TypeScript

-UI/Styling:

-Radix UI Tailwind CSS

-Build Tools:

-PostCSS Tailwind Autoprefixer

-Backend

-Our backend was built with a modular agent pipeline, coordinated by an orchestrator, as its base.

-Agents

-Orchestrator (Generates complete, accurate HTML physics simulations based on user input, focusing on structure, style and interactivity)

-Code Generator Agent (A JavaScript simulation expert specializing in p5.js and matter.js.
-This agent generates clean, beginner-friendly simulation code based on a prompt, UI controls, and educational explanations.
-It is required to integrate all controls and explanations, use proper structure, and output only runnable JavaScript code.)

-UI Generator Agent (Generates p5.js UI controls for physics simulations.
-Given key variables, simulation goals, and user level, it creates a schema of UI controls (sliders, buttons, checkboxes), setup code, and draw code.
-The agent ensures controls are appropriate for the user’s level and simulation context.)

-Explainer Agent (An educational physics simulation expert that analyzes p5.js code and generates overlays, tooltips, and annotations to explain key physics concepts, interactive elements, and real-time values.)

-Interpreter Agent (A code validator for educational JavaScript simulations.
-It checks, fixes, and validates p5.js code, ensuring proper structure, safety, and interactivity.
-It outputs either corrected code or a clear error message, focusing on making the code runnable and safe.)

-Sandbox Optimizer Agent (Optimizes simulation code for real-time preview in a web sandbox.
-It ensures the code is performant, visually clear, interactive, and robust against errors.
-The agent adds educational enhancements, keyboard shortcuts, and real-time value displays, outputting optimized code and an HTML wrapper.)

-Authentication & Database:

-Supabase (@supabase/supabase-js, @supabase/ssr) Supabase Auth (user management, RLS, etc.)

-AI Integration:

-OpenAI (gpt-4o) via @ai-sdk/openai and ai

 ##  &nbsp;Challenges we ran into